adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	var myObj = Object.create(null, { a: 1 });

-Notice the error that occurs, which is because the properties argument is in an incorrect format; key-value pairs are not enough.
+Notice the error that occurs.
+This happens because the properties argument is incorrectly formatted.

-Next, find a browser that doesn't provide `Object.create` or omit the feature detection and override the original.
-Type the following again into the console:
+Next, find a browser that doesn't provide `Object.create` or omit the feature detection so the real API is overriden, and once again  type the following into the console:

 	var myObj = Object.create(null, { a: 1 });

-Unfortunately, the error is supressed because the polyfill isn't checking for the format.
-You could guard against this scenario but do note it's more work, something that polyfills are meant to be saving you from.
+Notice, the error is incorrectly supressed because the polyfill isn't checking for the format.
+You could argue that polyfill can be updated to handle this scenario.
+For now lets just note that the intelligent minds over at MDN didn't cover this and that more work needs to be done.

 For the last demonstration, type the following into the console: